Babita Kumari: Career

+Early Career (2009 - 2013)

 2009 Commonwealth Wrestling Championship

 In the tournament in Jalandhar, Punjab, Babita won the gold medal in the women's freestyle 51 kg category.

 2010 Commonwealth Games

 At the 2010 Commonwealth Games, Babita won the silver medal in the women's freestyle 51 kg category after being defeated by Ifeoma Christi Nwoye of Nigeria in the gold medal match with the score of 0–2, 4–5.

 2011 Commonwealth Wrestling Championship

 In the tournament held in Melbourne, Australia, Babita won the gold medal in the women's freestyle 48 kg category.

 2012 World Wrestling Championships

 In the Round of 16 of the 2012 World Wrestling Championships, Babita faced Hsin-Ju Chiu of Taipei whom she beat 5:0.
 Her quarter-finals opponent was Risako Kawai of Japan whom she beat 5:0 to qualify for the semi-finals.
 She lost 1:3 to Jessica Anne Marie MacDonald of Canada in the semi-finals.
 She was then able to contest for the bronze medal which she won in the women's freestyle 51 kg category by beating Zamira Rakhmanova of Russia 5:0.